spring-projects/spring-data-cassandra/README.md

 * David Webb:  dwebb _at_ prowaveconsulting _dot_ com
 * Matthew Adams:  matthew _dot_ adams _at_ scispike _dot_ com

-Also, developer discussions are being hosted via a [Spring Data Cassandra Google Group](https://groups.google.com/forum/#!forum/spring-data-cassandra).
+Also, developer discussions are being hosted on [StackOverflow](https://www.stackoverflow.com) using the tag ``spring-data-cassandra``.

 ## Contributing Individuals